section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 #### Switch camera
 Let's add another button in the Live screen to switch the camera when the user presses it.

-The AgoraEngine has a method called `switchCamera` on it to toggle between front camera and back camera.
+The Agora engine has a method called `switchCamera` on it to toggle between front camera and back camera.

 Function to Switch camera: